rahil627/my-programming-stuff/langs/programming-languages.md

 **Crystal**
   - better, smaller community
   - **no MS Windows support**
-  - like a compiled and static-typed ruby, along with *much* faster, in fact, **at C++ speeds!?!?** :o :O
+  - like a compiled and static-typed ruby, along with being *much* faster, in fact, **at C++ speeds!?!?** :o :O
-  - syntax and style *very very* similar to ruby, like 75% similarl just as scripty-feeling as ruby too!!: no main function needed
+  - syntax and style *very very* similar to ruby, like 75% similar just as scripty-feeling as ruby too!!: no main function needed
   - deeply **object-oriented**, just as ruby was too
   - macros and ASTs like Haxe
   - concurrency like Go
   - uses ruby's (or jekyll's?) simple yaml config (build?) file to fetch dependencies, making it very simple get dependencies from git/github
   - **makes writing C-bindings easy, easier than Go!** and perhaps generatable? :)
   - compiles to C (like Haxe), allowing it to use C compilers, and therefore making it really fast
-  - i think they are building some way to be able to interop with ruby, so as to re-use existing ruby libraries...
+  - i *think* they are building some way to be able to interop with ruby, so as to re-use existing ruby libraries...
   - this language is the one that **appeals to me the most**, as i've missed the whole ruby generation, but maybe can join it late with this :) ...but it seems to offer very little over Haxe, which already has most of these features, and many more years behind it
-    - like Haxe, i *think* it uses the Boehm garbage collector (mentioned in a post from 2013), so, i don't think it'll offer any better performance than Haxe... thus, it would just be syntax, which imo isn't enough fo a reason
+    - like Haxe, i *think* it uses the Boehm garbage collector (mentioned in a post from 2013), so, i don't think it'll offer any better performance than Haxe... thus, it would just be syntax, which imo isn't enough of a reason
       - the garbage collector: https://github.com/ivmai/bdwgc
   - ayolite lib for ruby to call crystal
     - **unfortunately, no lib to call ruby code :(**